 Canada’s extreme weather (from -40°C winters in Alberta to humid summers in Nova Scotia) demands parts that can withstand harsh conditions.
 Vacuum casting supports over 50 materiales, incluido:

-- Poliuretano (PUS): Available in durometers from 30 Costa a (goma suave) a 85 Orilla D (plástico duro), perfect for automotive gaskets or consumer product housings.
+- Poliuretano (PU): Available in durometers from 30 Orilla A (soft rubber) a 85 Orilla D (hard plastic), perfect for automotive gaskets or consumer product housings.

-- Silicona: A prueba de calor (hasta 200 ° C) y flexible, ideal for medical seals or kitchen tools.
+- Silicona: A prueba de calor (hasta 200°C) and flexible, ideal for medical seals or kitchen tools.

 - ABS-like resins: Rigid and impact-resistant, suitable for electronics enclosures.

 A Vancouver-based outdoor gear company used vacuum casting to produce 100 prototypes of a winter boot buckle.
-They tested three materials—60 Shore D PU (por durabilidad), 40 Shore A TPE (Para flexibilidad), and glass-filled resin (para la fuerza)—before choosing the best option for Canadian winters.
+They tested three materials—60 Shore D PU (para mayor durabilidad), 40 Shore A TPE (por flexibilidad), and glass-filled resin (para la fuerza)—before choosing the best option for Canadian winters.

 3. Fast Turnaround to Meet Market Deadlines